KrishnaswamyLab/LM-Dispersion/Readme.md

 2. Use it by simply passing in a `transformers` model and tokenizer, as shown in the example below.

+- `repetitions` determines the number of text sequences sampled for the computation.
+We used 100 in the paper.
 - `max_length` determines the number of tokens in the context.
 - `dataset` currently supports [`wikipedia`, `pubmed`, `imdb`, `squad`].
 - `min_word_count` and `max_word_count` faciliates the text parser when grabbing a random part from the `dataset` corpse.